The Pendle Dalesman - Steam along the S&C - Running Tuesdays (Steam both outbound and return)

 The Scotland/England border city, the Romans established a settlement here to service the forts of Hadrian's Wall.
 Carlisle castle has watched over the city for over 9 centuries, and has witnessed many important moments in British history.

 Premier Dining: On the outward journey passengers will be served a full English breakfast with complimentary Buck´s Fizz.
-Champagne and canapés followed by a delicious four course dinner accompanied by a quarter bottle of wine, will be served on the return journey.
+A delicious four course dinner preceded with petit fours and Champagne will be served on the return journey.
+Dinner will be accompanied by a quarter bottle of wine per person, along with tea or coffee.
 A complimentary service of tea or coffee on both journeys.
 We kindly ask that passengers do not consume their own alcoholic drinks in Premier Dining Class.

 We are able to offer a vegetarian menu with 7 days advance notification but regretfully we are unable to offer any other special dietary requirements (i.e. nut allergy, vegan, gluten free diets etc).

-Premier First Class: Passengers will be served a breakfast roll on the outward leg and freshly made sandwiches, a scone, jam and butter will be served on the return journey.
+Premier First Class: Passengers will be served a breakfast roll on the outward leg and the savoury of the day, a scone, jam and butter will be served on the return journey.
 To accompany this, there will be a complimentary service of tea and coffee on both journeys.

-Standard & First Class: First Class passengers will have access to the buffet carriage for the purchase of light refreshments.
+Standard Class: Standard Class passengers will have access to the buffet carriage for the purchase of light snack and refreshments.
 You are also welcome to bring your own refreshments or indeed a tasty picnic to enjoy as the countryside passes by!

 A child ticket is for a child aged 16 or under.